-Taking summer classes is an excellent way to knock out core course requirements and graduate on time (or even early!).
-However, some forms of financial aid are based on a traditional, two-semester academic year; summer classes don’t fit into that model, so getting funding for your summer courses can be challenging.
-As a college student, filling out the Free Application for Federal Student Aid (FAFSA) is essential to qualify for financial aid.
-But does FAFSA cover summer classes?
-It depends on your program and available funding.
-Here’s what you need to know to get as much financial aid as possible.
+Taking summer classes is an excellent way to knock out core course requirements and graduate on time (or even early!)
+Unfortunately, these classes may cost extra, and some forms of financial aid are based on a traditional, two-semester academic year.
+Summer classes don’t fit into that model, so getting funding for these courses can be challenging.

-Why Do Students Take Summer Classes?
+Why Take Summer Classes?

 Does Financial Aid Cover Summer Classes?